 In recent years, a significant new global market has developed; the sale and consumption of new psychoactive substances which have become known as ‘Legal Highs’.

-Numerous substances of varying synthetic compounds and street names are not sold surreptitiously on street corners, and dark alley ways but are widely sold over the internet, in Headshops and festival traders.
-Little is known about the chemical make-up of these synthetic substances, (even when labelled, their contents vary and are often a cocktail of Class B drugs and other chemicals), nor about the impact on the individuals who consume these products.
+Numerous substances of varying synthetic compounds are widely sold over the internet, in High Street headshops.
+Little is known about the chemical make-up of these synthetic substances, (even when labelled, their contents vary and are often a mixture of untested chemicals), nor about the impact on the individuals who consume these products.

-Parents urgently need to have an open and honest conversation with their children without delay, but it’s often difficult knowing where to start as there is a severe lack of knowledge and significant misinformation.
-It may even best for two adults to begin the conversation initially talking about how scary this subject is within ear shot of the teenagers, then casually engage them by asking if they know much about these substances known as ‘legal highs’.
+Parents urgently need to have an open and honest conversation with their children, but it’s often difficult knowing where to start as there is a severe lack of knowledge and significant misinformation.
+Please refer to our section ‘Parents Advice’ and download our free booklet for parents to help keep young people safe.